ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ## Dynamic Navigation Menu

-I wanted to have a navigation menu that is dynamic and shows automatically all the categories i have configured in the posts front matter.
-To do that, i use the following:
+I wanted to have a navigation menu that is dynamic and shows automatically all the categories I have configured in the posts front matter.
+To do that, I use the following:

 ```html
 {% raw %}{% capture site_categories %}{% for category in site.categories %}{{ category | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}